jitpaul/Jnan-Test-Prioritization/README.md

    <systemPath>${basedir}/JPAgent.jar</systemPath>
    </dependency>
    ```
-   3) Add the asm package as a dependency if needed as it is used by multiple files.
+   3) Add the asm package as a dependency as it is used by multiple files.
    ```
    <dependency>
    <groupId>org.ow2.asm</groupId>